Alabama is not a no-fault state, but a personal injury lawyer can help you get compensation after a car accident.

 If you have been injured in an Alabama auto accident, you usually have three options for compensation.
 You can:

 Since insurance companies are out for profit and wish to pay out as little as possible, they will do everything possible to try to prove you were at fault.
 At Caldwell Wenzel & Asthana we know the tactics that insurance companies use and how to combat them, and we will take your case to court if warranted.
-Our personal injury attorneys work to hold negligent drivers responsible for their careless actions and to help you get the compensation you deserve.
+Our Alabama personal injury lawyer work to hold negligent drivers responsible for their careless actions and to help you get the compensation you deserve.

 We offer a free, no-obligation consultation to examine the individual circumstances of your accident and determine the best approach to take.
 Call us today at 251-444-7000 to get started.